BLSHEE22/name-anagram-generator/README.md

 # Name Anagram Generator

-Create anagrams out of you and your friends' names!
+Create anagrams out of your friends' names!